kumalotech/wokober-api-documentation/README.md

 - Projects can be detailed with descriptions and linked to specific students for better tracking.

 ### Screenshots:
-*(Insert screenshots showing project creation and progress tracking screens here)*
+*(screenshots showing project creation and progress tracking screens here)*

 ### Endpoints: